McAfee True Key Review 2023: How Well Does It Protect You?

 Autosave

-New logins for websites that you are already registered on can either be added manually to the dashboard or saved automatically when logging in.
-The second option is certainly the more convenient of the two, working without issue during our evaluation.
+New logins for websites can be manually added to True Key or saved automatically during log-in.
+The second option is certainly more practical and worked well during testing.

-For new accounts, True Key will automatically create a data set, but with the option to veto it.
-You can select whether entries should "never" be saved or simply "not now".
-We would have preferred that the program simply ask each time a new account is created and provide the option to edit existing data or leave a note.
+True Key automatically creates an entry for accounts that you log in to, however, you can choose not to save this.
+In fact, the program lets you select between "Never save" and "Don't save now".
+We would have preferred that the program simply ask whenever a new account is accessed and provide the option to edit existing data or leave a note.

-If you select "never", but have a change of heart later on, all you have to do is head over to the app's settings.
+If you select "Never save", but have a change of heart later on, all you have to do is head to the app's settings.

-New login data is automatically saved unless you opt of it.
+New logins are automatically saved, unless you opt out.

 Password Generator

-By default, True Key's password generator sets password length at 16 numbers and letters.
-Other specifications, such as the inclusion of special characters and uppercase letters, can be toggled on or off.
-Once a password has been generated, it will automatically be saved to the clipboard.
+True Key's password generator's default password length is 16 numbers and letters.
+Other specifications, like special characters and uppercase letters, can be toggled on or off.
+Once a password has been generated, it's automatically saved to the clipboard.

-True Key's password generator automatically crafts secure passwords in the blink of an eye.
+True Key's password generator automatically crafts secure passwords in an instant.

-Another bright spot is True Key's emphasis on multi-factor authentication.
-With it, you're able to select from several authenticators to use for confirming your identity.
-If desired, you can even disable the master password, but, we wouldn't recommend doing this.
+Another bright spot is True Key's emphasis on multi-factor authentication and users can select from several authenticators.
+If desired, you can even disable the master password, however, we don't recommend it.

 Security

-True Key encrypts all data using AES 256, which is considered to be uncrackable.
-It also adheres to the so-called zero-knowledge principle, which means that all encryption and decryption of data occurs locally, on your system.
-In other words: Only you have access to your master password.
+True Key uses AES 256, which is considered to be uncrackable, to encrypt all data.
+It also adheres to the zero-knowledge principle, which means that data encryption and decryption occur locally, on your system.
+Said differently: Only you have access to your master password.

-Security is further heightened thanks to True Key's impressive array of multi-factor authentication options, which it makes easy to tailor to individual preferences.
-The same is true for automatic logouts: By default, these are set to a very generous seven days, far more than what we would recommend.
-If you misplace or lose your device, seven days could easily see someone retrieve all of your data and unleash a world of hurt.
+Security is further enhanced thanks to True Key's impressive array of multi-factor authentication options and preferences.
+The same is true for the app's automatic sign-out feature: By default, this is set to a very generous seven days, far longer than we would recommend.
+If you misplace or lose your device, seven days could easily see someone retrieve all of your data and compromise all of your accounts.

 Mobile Usage

-True Key’s intuitive mobile app for Android and iOS does an impressive job of bringing the browser application's experience to smartphone users.
-The launchpad contains all of your logins, displayed in either list or grid view.
-By tapping on a data set, you can select the browser to use for logging in.
-Other password managers don’t offer this feature, lending True Key an edge.
+True Key’s intuitive mobile app for Android and iOS helps bring the software's browser-based experience to smartphone users.
+"Launchpad" includes all of your logins, displayed as either tiles or a list.
+Tap on an entry and you can select which browser you want to use to access its URL.
+This gives True Key an edge since other password managers don’t offer this feature.

-The easiest and fastest way to automatically log in is by using True Key's integrated browser.
-Otherwise, you'll have to enable access to your default browser in order to guarantee automatic access.
+The easiest and fastest way to automatically log in to an account is with True Key's integrated browser.
+Otherwise, you'll have to enable access to your default browser to guarantee auto-login.
 But don’t worry, True Key helps out here as well.
-Once you’re all set up, you can autofill your login data by tapping on the True Key symbol whenever it appears in your browser.
+Once you’re all set up, tap on the True Key symbol whenever it appears in your device's browser to autofill your login data.

-Beyond that, the mobile app also automatically synchronizes notes and information in your wallet, while providing access to the service's password generator.
-Rounding it all out, you can choose between displaying or hiding your password when logging in, changing your account name, and clearing your browsing history.
+Beyond that, the mobile app automatically syncs notes and information in your "Wallet", and includes the service's password generator.
+Users can also choose whether they want their password to be shown during login, change their account name, and clear their browsing history.

-True Key's mobile app is a nifty extension of the desktop experience, possessing all of its best features and guaranteeing a solid user experience.
-Unfortunately, autofill also wasn't reliable 100% of the time, and even with the integrated browser and the correct URL, the former simply didn't want to open.
+True Key's mobile app is a useful extension of the desktop experience and has all of its best features.
+This practically guarantees a solid user experience.
+Unfortunately, autofill wasn't 100% reliable: Even with the integrated browser and the correct URL, some logins didn't want to open.

 Support

-McAfee's True Key is just one program in the developer's (sizable) portfolio.
-As such, the support center is not focused exclusively on True Key, but all McAfee products.
-One advantage of this is that you can reach a support staffer in live chat 24/7 or via their hotline.
-Beyond that, you can also request help on the community forum.
-Oddly, it isn't possible to open a support ticket via email.
+True Key is just one program in McAfee's sizable portfolio.
+As a result, its support center is for all McAfee products.
+One advantage this offers is that you can reach a customer service representative via live chat 24/7 or through their hotline.
+Alternatively, you can request help on the community forum.
+There is no support ticket/email option, however.

-You can get in touch directly with McAfee's support via 24/7 live chat or hotline.
+McAfee's support is available 24/7 via live chat or hotline.

-During our evaluation, we waited anywhere from one to ten minutes for the support chat.
+During testing, we waited from one to ten minutes for a representative in the live chat.
 Our questions were competently answered, even though the staffers didn't stay connected for long.
 If you have a little more time on hand, we recommend seeking advice on the community forum.

-We found McAfee's live chat to be excellent, however, static support isn't as well-organized as it could be, especially for anyone who only uses McAfee for True Key.
+We found McAfee's live chat to be excellent, however, static support isn't well-organized, especially for those who only use McAfee for True Key.

 Pricing

-The free version of True Key limits you to 15 data sets, meaning that it is basically just a trial rather than a full-fledged password-managing solution.
-The premium version, which can be accessed via an annual subscription, allows unlimited logins and is relatively inexpensive.
+The free version of True Key is limited to 15 data sets, which makes it more of a trial than a comprehensive password manager.
+Premium, which has annual subscriptions, allows unlimited logins and is relatively inexpensive.
 For a summary of current prices, check out the table below:

 Free | Premium | ||